apptainer/singularity-admindocs/installation.rst

 Full functionality of {Singularity} requires that the kernel supports:

--  **OverlayFS mounts** - (minimum kernel >=3.18) Required for full flexiblity in bind mounts to containers, and to support persistent overlays for writable containers.
+-  **OverlayFS mounts** - (minimum kernel >=3.18) Required for full flexibility in bind mounts to containers, and to support persistent overlays for writable containers.

 -  **Unprivileged user namespaces** - (minimum kernel >=3.8, >=3.18